System Context

 | MoonPay | Widget URL builder for fiat on-ramp (prepare_onramp tool) |

-| AuditTrail | Append-only JSONL log for sign and broadcast operations |
+| AuditTrail | Hash-chained JSONL log for sign and broadcast operations - tamper-evident, append-only |

 Boundary of Responsibility